tr3vorm/cmv-projections-widget/README.md

 This widget has been written specifically for [David Spriggs CMV project](https://github.com/DavidSpriggs/ConfigurableViewerJSAPI) to provide a tool for projecting coordinates between specified projections.
+It allows a user to place a marker on the map, to report the coordinates at that location in configured coordinate systems.
+The use can edit the coordinates for any projection within the grid, and the marker will move to the new location as well as updating all projected coordinated.

 ![screendump](https://github.com/tr3vorm/tr3vorm.github.io/blob/master/projection-screen.JPG)
 ## Configuration viewer.js